filamentphp/filament/packages/forms/docs/09-testing.md

 });
 ```

-If you want more informative test results output, you can embed an assertion within your truthy callback:
+If you want more informative test results, you can embed an assertion within your truth test callback:

 ```php
 use Filament\Forms\Components\Component;